Last Updated on

 Today the Wine Pairing Weekend blogging group is focusing on one of my favorite wine regions, Oregon’s Willamette Valley.
 We’ve been invited by our Oregonian host, Jade from Tasting Pour, to focus on biodynamic wines from the Willamette Valley.

-For today’s I had a chance to try two wines from Winderlea Vineyard and Winery, a Pinot Noir and a rosé.
+For today’s event I had a chance to try two wines from Winderlea Vineyard and Winery, a Pinot Noir and a rosé.
 This was my first chance to try Winderlea wines, so I was eager to cook something up to go with what I anticipated would be a very good wine.

 Salmon recipe for Winderlea Pinot Noir